kinow/autosubmit/docs/source/workflows.rst

 Job synchronize
 -------------

-Some times you just don't need a job to be run on every chunk or member.
-For example, you may want to launch the postprocessing job after various chunks have completed.
-This behaviour can be achieved by using the FREQUENCY attribute.
-You can specify an integer I on this attribute and the job will run only once for each I iterations on the running level.
+Some times when you have a job running at chunk level, and this job has dependencies, you could want not to run a job for each experiment chunk, but to run once for all member/date dependencies, maintaining the chunk granularity, in this cases you can use the SYNCHRONIZE job parameter to determine which kind of synchronization do you want.
+See the below examples with and without this parameter.

 .. hint::
    This job parameter was thought to work with jobs with RUNNING parameter equals to 'chunk'.